The ultimate guide to enjoying wet, winter and night riding in the PNW

 Tokul East and Tokul West are the best places to ride when other spots are too wet or snowy.
 (Rec pass required).
 With a top elevation of 1000 feet the trails are rarely snowed out.
 Tokul's soils are gravely and drain well, so there are few puddles and hardly any mud.
 I helped build a number of the trails there (HLC represent!), and we designed them specifically for wet weather.
 The flip side to trails that are amazing in the wet is that they get loose and blown out in the summer.

 Tokul East takes the nod for the best zone when it's really wet.
 The trails can handle it, and don't have many puddles even when it's raining.
 This is your go-to zone when everything else is miserable.
+But please, if it's super busy respect the neighbors and don't park like an asshole.

 Our recommended Tokul East wet weather route on TrailForks.